defenseunicorns/delivery-aws-iac/doc/adr/0013-opinionated-tofu-aws-wrapper-modules.md

 ```

+We will not...

+- Take on the scope to keep secrets in a store and out of module output.
+  - It's best practices to keep secrets out of tofu state (in favor of pointers to their location in a secret store).
+  - This can be addressed in a future ADR.

 Note that the Cloud Posse tool [Atmos](https://atmos.tools/) provides a workflow for organizing terraform as components
 that are assembled in stacks.
 Atmos a high level is a combination of a templating engine driven by config files that renders
 tofu [variable files](https://opentofu.org/docs/v1.7/language/values/variables/#variable-definitions-tfvars-files) and